 In Portland Metro, continued unemployment claims for this sector peaked at 1,542 in May.
 By December, the number of continued claims had decreased to 296.
 (Table 1a) This is likely a combination of workers returning to employment and others running out of benefits.

 These numbers do not represent all workers who have lost their jobs.
 Not all workers are eligible for unemployment, including workers who did meet the threshold for hours worked during the past five quarters and undocumented immigrants.

 Real estate, rental, and leasing jobs peaked in February.
 Compared to other sectors, the job loss in this sector was mild.
-At the low point in May, jobs in Portland Metro has declined ten percent.
+At the low point in May, jobs in Portland Metro had declined ten percent.
 In Oregon, the low point was April, and the job loss was slightly larger, twelve percent.
-By November, levels were close to the peak: ninety-five percent in Oregon and ninety-two percent in the Portland MSA.
+By December, had reached a new high: one hundred four percent in Oregon and one hundred seven percent in the Portland MSA.
 (Table 2)

 Demand for workers continues to be mixed.
-Between November and December, job postings for six of the top ten real estate, rental, and leasing occupations were down between five and forty-two percent from the previous period last year.
-Job postings for the remaining four increased between thirteen and fifty-six percent.
+Between December and January, job postings for five of the top ten real estate, rental, and leasing occupations were down between nine and thirty-four percent from the previous period last year.
+Job postings for the remaining five increased between five and seventy-six percent.
 (Table 3)

 The real estate and rental and leasing sector includes businesses primarily engages in renting, leasing, or otherwise allowing the use of tangible (real estate or equipment) or intangible assets (patents and trademarks).
 The sector also includes businesses primarily engages in managing, selling, renting, and buying, and appraising real estate.